luchinoprince/Mixture_IS/README.md

 ### Python/Julia
 - The plot at the end of [**Gaussian_Simulated.ipynb**](https://anonymous.4open.science/r/Mixture_IS-A64E/Python_codes/Gaussian_simulated.ipynb) is just to show the different levels of accuracies of the estimators for the different addends of LOOCV for a single simulated dataset.
 It has not hence any counterpart in the manuscript.

-- Setting the _attempts=10000_ at line _15_ of the third cell block of [**Gaussian_Simulated_np.ipynb**](https://anonymous.4open.science/r/Mixture_IS-A64E/Python_codes/Gaussian_simulated_np.ipynb) and the plotting the results using the penultimate cell block of the same will produce the right subfigure of _Figure 2_ at page _21_ of the manuscript.
+- Setting _attempts=10000_ at line _15_ of the third cell block of [**Gaussian_Simulated_np.ipynb**](https://anonymous.4open.science/r/Mixture_IS-A64E/Python_codes/Gaussian_simulated_np.ipynb) and the plotting the results using the penultimate cell block of the same will produce the right subfigure of _Figure 2_ at page _21_ of the manuscript.
 As mentioned above though, such an experiment is extremely time consuming in Python, hence if one wishes to reproduce it the recommended workflow is the following:
-    - Run the Julia code [**hyper_highD.jl**](https://anonymous.4open.science/r/Mixture_IS-A64E/Julia_codes/hyper_highD.jl) with as many threads as physical cores of your working machine; to do sum run the following command
+    - Run the Julia code [**hyper_highD.jl**](https://anonymous.4open.science/r/Mixture_IS-A64E/Julia_codes/hyper_highD.jl) with as many threads as physical cores of your working machine; to do so run the following command
         ```
         julia --threads nthreads hyper_highD.jl
         ```